Sale’s Quran and it’s influence on the Western perception of Prophet of Islam (PBUH):

 Share this Post on :

-The American elections in recent years, the victories of a few newly elected Muslim Congress men/women and their wish to take oath on Jefferson’s Quran has made the news.
+The American elections in recent years, the victories of a few newly elected Muslim Congressmen/women, and their wish to take oath on Jefferson’s Quran have made the news.
 There are a few online reports about this translation of the Quran available (for curious minds.)

 Thomas Jefferson, the 3rd American President kept a copy of the Quran translated by George Sale in his personal library.
-Which was used by elected Muslim Congress men and women to take oath on for their new job as a lawmaker.
-This ‘Koran’ was ‘translated from the original source’ by a 17th century British Lawyer, George Sale.
+Which was used by elected Muslim Congressmen and women to take oaths for their new job as a lawmaker.
+This ‘Koran’ was ‘translated from the original source’ by a 17th-century British Lawyer, George Sale.

 The Original work of George Sale was published in 1734, which is in two volumes.
-The translation of the Quran by Sale, has his own commentary along with notes in with an extra 200 pages; not particularly on the Quran but rather upon the history of Islam.
-Perhaps, this could be argued that this may encourage the reader to understand the Qur’an’ historical context.
+The translation of the Quran by Sale has his own commentary along with notes in with an extra 200 pages; not particularly on the Quran but rather upon the history of Islam.
+Perhaps, this could be argued that this may encourage the reader to understand the Qur’an’s historical context.

-I personally keep an old, 18th century edition of the same Sale’s translation of the Holy Quran, which was published in the year 1764.
-The book which I have, has leather binding but is in poor condition, which needs restoration.
-However, there are very interesting maps, genealogy and diagrams inside the translation of the Qur’an.
+I personally keep an old, 18th-century edition of the same Sale’s translation of the Holy Quran, which was published in the year 1764.
+The book that I have has leather binding but is in poor condition, which needs restoration.
+However, there are very interesting maps, genealogies, and diagrams inside the translation of the Qur’an.
 It makes it different from a traditional translation and mushaf of the Holy Quran.
 I would like to share here some photographs.

 The first thing I would like to check is the year of publication.
 Which might be interesting for few readers.
 Which is written in roman numerals; MDCCLXIV, which means 1764.
 Let us calculate!